aaronhurt/zfs-replicate/README.md

 Notes
 -----

-This script has been used by myself and others for well over a year, however as they say YMMV (your mileage may vary).

-If you use it, let me know, also please report issues via GitHub so this may be improved.
+If you use this script, let me know, also please report issues via GitHub so this may be improved.